karstenw/geosLib/README.md

 The results were mixed.
 Images looked either as BW or color right.
 Seldom both.
 So the converter now creates both versions.

+This is very buggy & slow (ca. 1.5 s per document) but it works most of the time and was a nice trip to the past.

 # Requisites
 + [pillow](https://github.com/python-pillow/Pillow)